 A study by Stanford University shows a relative relation between hours worked and productivity.
 The total output decreases with increased working hours.

 The reason behind this degradation is stress, boredom, repetition of work for a long time, fatigue, and other factors.
 So, the less you get time to complete a task, the more you can concentrate and focus on your work and increase your productivity.

 When you have to complete the same amount of work but in a shorter time, your focus automatically concentrates on the main task.
 You knock off the non-work related activities.
 It's an open secret that almost half of your work is completed during the last time of the deadline.

 When it's about working in a team, people reduce unnecessary talks, meetings, and gatherings.
 So, the output comes within the deadline with hefty efficiency.

-From the starting of Covid-19, organizations are concern about the health issues of the employers and employees.
-They are continuously taking many measures to maintain health safety.
+Since the start of Covid-19, organizations have been concerned about the health issues of employers and employees.
+They are continuously taking many measures to maintain health and safety.